jeremyschlatter/env/README.md

 You can also pull my updates by re-running the above command.

-Run `shell` to use the custom shell.

-To use `shell` as your login shell, something like the following should work:
+The above command installs my custom shell as `shell`.
+To use that as your login shell, you can do:

     echo `which shell` | sudo tee -a /etc/shells && chsh -s `which shell`

-On NixOS, you should instead set this in the system config:
+... unless you are on NixOS, in which case you should instead set this in the system config:

     users.users.<user>.shell = "/home/<your username>/.nix-profile/bin/shell";